 Ah—the poor Cadillac Cimarron, rushed to market for CAFE and other reasons without much thought as to who would actually buy it.
-When released in 1982, it was really just a nice as possible, fairly well equipped Chevrolet Cavalier.
+When released in 1982, it was just a nice as possible, relatively well equipped Chevrolet Cavalier.

-The only engine available for 1982 was the 88 bhp L46 1.8 liter/112 cubic inch inline four with Rochester Varajet II 2-barrel carburetor.
-When paired with the standard four-speed manual transmission, mileage was an impressive 26 city/42 highway by the standards of the day (about 21/31 by modern standards), but the car was slow, slow, slow—0-60 mph took a little under 16 seconds.
-A three-speed automatic transmission was optional and presumably even slower.
+The only engine available for 1982 was the 88 bhp L46 1.8 liter/112 ci inline four with Rochester Varajet II two-barrel carburetor.
+When paired with the standard four-speed manual transmission, mileage was an impressive 26 city/42 highway by the standards of the day (about 21/31 by modern standards), but the car was slow—0-60 mph took a little under 14 seconds.
+A three-speed automatic transmission was optional and likely even slower (estimates come to about 16 seconds).
 The 13.7-gallon fuel tank gave a range of between 330 and 420 miles with a 10% reserve.

-The $12,181 base price (about $29,600 in today’s dollars) included standard exterior and mechanical features such as power brakes, power steering, power mirrors, intermittent windshield wipers, and 13-inch aluminum wheels.
+The $12,181 base price (about $32,900 in today’s dollars—just a little under what a base 2018 Cadillac ATS sedan costs) included standard exterior and mechanical features such as power brakes, power steering, power mirrors, intermittent windshield wipers, and P195/70R13 tires on 13-inch aluminum wheels.
 Air conditioning, leather seating areas, a leather steering wheel, a tachometer, and an AM/FM stereo radio with four speakers were all standard in the interior.